MilkBowl/LocalShops/README.md

 ### http://forums.bukkit.org/threads/17131/

 ## Installing
-Simple copy LocalShops.jar to your <bukkit-directory>/plugins/ and then start Bukkit!
+Simple copy LocalShops.jar and Vault.jar to your <bukkit-directory>/plugins/ and then start Bukkit!
 Most configuration of the plugin can be done via in-game commands.
 For those adventurous or for changes requiring editing of the config file, it is required to edit the config while the plugin is not running.
 The best way is to stop Bukkit, edit the file, and then start Bukkit.
 It is not supported to edit while the plugin is running!

+## Vault
+Vault provides an abstraction layer for common Permissions and Economic plugins using the Bukkit Services API to provide ease of use for server administrators, and plugin developers alike.
+Vault is required for LocalShops.

 ## Permissions